 Additionally known by the name, Turkish Gate, the Rumi Darwaza was worked in 1784 by the Nawab Asaf-ud-daula.
 The landmark is an enormous gateway that is a standout amongst other examples of Awadhi Style design.
 The landmark’s grandness in configuration is often contrasted with that of Rome and the Ottoman Empire and imprints the passage to the old Lucknow city.

 The name Chattar Manzil actually implies the Umbrella Palace and was the living arrangement to the Nawabs of Awadh and their successors.
 The palace was developed in the 1780s and wound up plainly one of the significant fortifications of the progressives amid the 1857 uprising.
 The engineering style of the first building was a cross between Indo-European styles and was later re-established by the British as per their inclinations.

 Begam Hazrat Mahal Park

-Harboring over a 100,000 antiquities the Lucknow State Museum is the most seasoned and the biggest museum in the province of Uttar Pradesh.
-The most established of antiques date back to the Gupta period alongside an immense number of different ancient rarities, stoneware, apparatuses and weapons, original copies and so forth.
+Harboring over 100,000 antiquities the Lucknow State Museum is the most seasoned and the biggest museum in the province of Uttar Pradesh.
+The most established of antiques dating back to the Gupta period alongside an immense number of different ancient rarities, stoneware, apparatuses and weapons, original copies, and so forth.

-Spread over a territory of 107 sections of land of land, the cutting edge design landmark is devoted to Dr. B.R.
+Spread over a territory of 107 sections of land, the cutting-edge design landmark is devoted to Dr. B.R.
 Ambedkar.
 The whole landmark is worked in red sandstone which was brought from the regions of Rajasthan.
 The park is situated in Gomti Nagar which is a standout amongst the most elegant areas of Lucknow.
-The all around looked after gardens, different sections and a waterway that encompasses the vicinity make it an all around frequented tourist attraction.
+The all-around looked-after gardens, different sections, and a waterway that encompasses the vicinity make it an all-around frequented tourist attraction.